Ajit Pai showed no 'favoritism towards Sinclair,' FCC watchdog finds

 An investigation by the internal watchdog for the Federal Communications Commission has found no evidence that FCC Chairman Ajit Pai improperly dealt with Sinclair Broadcast Group before its proposed merger with Tribune Media.

 Last year, the FCC's Office of Inspector General opened an investigation into Pai's dealings with Sinclair before he pushed the agency to loosen rules allowing TV broadcasters to increase the number of stations they own.
-A few weeks after the FCC adopted those rules last April, Sinclair announced plans for a $3.9 billion buyout of Tribune, which would have made it the largest owner of broadcast stations in the US.
+A few weeks after the FCC adopted those rules in April 2017, Sinclair announced plans for a $3.9 billion buyout of Tribune, which would've made it the largest owner of broadcast stations in the US.
 (The merger ultimately didn't happen.)

 The Inspector General report released Monday found "no evidence of impropriety, unscrupulous behavior, favoritism towards Sinclair, or lack of impartiality related to the proposed Sinclair-Tribune Merger."